Geek-Boy-Aditya/Coursera_Machine_Learning_By_Andrew_Ng/README.md

 I have started doing Andrew Ng’s popular machine learning course on Coursera.
 The first week covers a lot, at least for someone who hasn’t touched much calculus for a few years.

+so lets dicuss some points related to it.

 ## Model Representation